mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 People tend to reduce politeness in code reviews, whereas you actually want to increase it.
 Err on the side of being annoyingly gentle.
 Most people would never say out loud to a co-worker, "You have to bring me that stapler," but a lot of code reviewers don't think twice about saying, "You have to move this class to a separate file."

 Instead, frame your feedback as requests.
-Compare these two commands:
+Compare this comment framed in two different ways:

 | Command | Request |
 |----|---|